 This is another Thoroughbred mix.
 Considering that Thoroughbreds are so popular, it isn’t surprising that many mixed breeds on this list have a Thoroughbred parent.
-This horse is also known as Anglo-Arabs, though this name is somewhat rare.
+These horses are also known as Anglo-Arabs, though this name is somewhat rare.
 They can be registered in the Arabian registry as long as they have at least 12.5% Arabian blood.

 These horses are usually taller than a purebred Arabian and are less “refined.”
 The Anglo-Arab usually competes in show jumping and eventing.
 They aren’t as fast as their Thoroughbred parent, and their stamina isn’t quite as significant as their Arabian parent either.

 The Araloosa is a cross between an Arabian and an Appaloosa.
 They are best known for their unusual appearance.
 Usually, they inherit the spotted coat from the Appaloosa due to the breed dominant leopard-complex gene.
 Their body types are more similar to an Arabian, though.